-The Web to Lead app gives you a web form to collect information from potential customers (or leads).
-A lead is a potential customer.
-Therefore, leads are not synced to QuickBooks until the lead is converted to a customer.
+The Web to Lead app gives you a web form to collect information from or leads.

 When the Web to Lead form is filled in, it does a few checks:

-- Method searches to see if this Name matches other names in your customer list.
+Method searches to see if this Name matches other names in your customer list.
 A match is found if a record starts with the entirety of the name.
-Thus, if the entered name was "Pop and Skate" and Method has an existing customer called "Pop and Skate Inc", then this is considered a match.

 Based on what it finds, the Web to Lead form continues as follows:

-- If a Name match is found and the email also exists, then no new lead is created and matched name is used.
+If a Name match is found and the email also exists, then no new lead is created and matched name is used.

 In all cases, a new activity and opportunity will be created.

 The above three cases cannot account for every situation where a customer already exists in Method.
-If you find a duplicate has been entered and they have converted to a customer and thus synced to QuickBooks, you can manually merge those two records together in QuickBooks.
+If you find a duplicate has been entered and they have converted to a customer and thus synced to QuickBooks, you can manually merge those two records in Quickbooks or Method.